dlcastillop/shop-support/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a mistake or bug you've found in an item from Daniel Castillo's Patreon store
+about: Report a mistake or bug you've found in an item from Daniel Castillo's Patreon shop
 title: ""
 labels: ""
 assignees: ""
 ---

-**What store item**
+**What shop item**

 - Item name: